 MIMMS practitioners are thought and assessed using a systematic approach to the medical management of major incidents in accordance with ALSG guidance and using the JESIP principles.

 A B Medical Services (UK) Limited, have invested heavily into the SMART MCI triage and reporting system that is used internationally in addition to all the UK NHS Ambulance services, allowing us to fully integrate with them during a Major Incident.
 These assets include Major Incident Command kits, Triage Packs, Personal Issue Pocket cards for staff, Megaphones, Radios and Tabards.

-ACP’s and Emergency Care Practitioners (ECPs) are Paramedics, nurses or other health professionals and usually have a University degree.
-ECP’s have additional training in injury assessment, diagnostic skills and advanced wound care and in order for them to maintain their registration, they must update their skills regularly (CPD) and keep a portfolio.
-These members of staff are trained in emergency driving skills and have ultimate responsibility for the quality of medical care provided on scene (in the absence of an on-site medical practitioner).
+Advanced Clinical Practitioners and Emergency Care Practitioners are Paramedics, Nurses & other Healthcare Professionals who are trained at University degree level.
+These Practitioners have additional training in Injuries and Illness and provide additional diagnostic skills and advanced care.
+In order for them to maintain their registration, they must update their skills regularly (CPD) and keep a portfolio.
+These members of staff are usually trained in emergency driving skills and have ultimate responsibility for the quality of medical care provided on scene (in the absence of an on-site medical practitioner).
 Under this category, some of these practitioners can also prescribe medications for patients and are best suited for use in Field Hospitals, Primary Care and Urgent Care settings.

 Other Healthcare Professionals under this speciality

 • Paramedic Practitioner